 The following rules and policies have been established by the Pine Tree Council Camp Administration for the health, safety and protection of all Campers and leaders in camp.

-All your actions should be guided by the Scout Oath, Scout Laws, Motto, and Slogan always.
+All your actions should be guided by the Scout Oath, Scout Laws, Motto, and Slogan at all times.